 DALLAS – Elizabeth Cambage scored 53 points to set a WNBA record Tuesday, leading the Dallas Wings to a 104-87 victory over the New York Liberty.

-The 6-foot-8 Australian reached 50 points on a three-point play with 2:19 remaining and broke Riquna Williams' WNBA record of 51 points, set Sept.
-8, 2013, on an open 3-pointer from the top of the key.
+The 6-8 Australian reached 50 points on a three-point play with 2:19 left and broke Riquna Williams' league single-game record of 51 points, set Sept.
+8, 2013, when she was playing for the old Tulsa Shock, on an open three-pointer from the top of the key.

 "It's pretty big," Cambage said.
 "I've had big numbers in China, I've had big numbers in Australia, and I've heard a lot of people say I could never have big numbers here in the WNBA.
 So I guess this game is for y'all."

-Cambage was 17 of 22 from the field with 10 rebounds and five blocks for her ninth double-double of the season.
+Cambage was 17-for-22 from the field with 10 rebounds and five blocks for her ninth double-double of the season.
 She made 15 of 16 free throws and outscored the Liberty's starting lineup by 10 points.

 Glory Johnson and Allisha Gray each added 13 points for Dallas (13-9), which won its first home game against New York since 2016.

-Kia Nurse scored 25 points, including four 3-pointers, and Tina Charles added 19 for New York.
-The Liberty (7-15) had won their previous two games.
+New York's Kia Nurse scored a team-high 25 points, including 12 on four three-pointers, and Tina Charles added 19.
+The Liberty (7-15) had won its previous two games.

-Cambage had 28 points in the first half to send the Wings to a 57-44 lead.
+Cambage had 28 points in the first half to help the Wings take a 57-44 lead.
 She added five points in the third quarter and broke her previous high of 37 points on a three-point play with 7:29 remaining.
-She finished 4 of 5 from 3-point range.
+She finished four of five from three-point range.

-Cambage returned to the Dallas franchise after sitting out the past four years.
-She was drafted by Tulsa with the second pick in 2011 behind Maya Moore.
+Cambage returned to the Dallas franchise this season after sitting out the past four years.
+She was drafted by Tulsa with the second pick in 2011 behind Maya Moore of the Lynx.